Shader Interfaces

 Variables identified with a storage class of UniformConstant and a decoration of InputAttachmentIndex must be declared as described in Fragment Input Attachment Interface.

-SPIR-V variables decorated with a descriptor set and binding that identify a combined image sampler descriptorcan have a type of OpTypeImage, OpTypeSampler (Sampled=1), or OpTypeSampledImage.
+SPIR-V variables decorated with a descriptor set and binding that identify a combined image sampler descriptor can have a type of OpTypeImage, OpTypeSampler (Sampled=1), or OpTypeSampledImage.

 • Storage images (except storage texel buffers and input attachments):